Going further afield for the same price as staying at home...

 This will give you enough time to comfortably pass through the airport security check and self-check-in.
 Carry as little as possible and ideally only bring what you are going to use.
 You might have to carry everything around with you all day, so make sure you are comfortable and can still be active whilst wearing a backpack.

 The maximum flight time should be around 2 hours to get the most out of the day.
 Spain and the Balearic Islands fall just outside this travel time but are still doable.
 Any longer and too much of the day will be taken up with being on an aircraft.

 The clocks go forward an hour in most European countries and that also means losing an hour out of the day.
 It’s also important to find an airport with good city centre to airport connections.

 I also advise doing international day trips when you do not have to work the next day.
 I’ve tried going into work the following day and find myself getting too tired at my desk.
-International cycling day trips should be fun and not full on endurance challenges that take a few days recovery!
+International cycling day trips should be fun and not full-on endurance challenges that take a few days of recovery!

 It's all about preparation...

 Prepare a detailed itinerary in advance.
 Research a cycle route, take print outs, download offline maps to store on your phone and have a place or attraction to visit in mind.